-The JUCE team is excited to reveal the first details of the upcoming JUCE 6 release.
+The JUCE team is excited to reveal the details of the JUCE 6 release.

 This release is the culmination of many months of work and strengthens JUCE's position as the leading framework for creating multi-platform audio software.
 JUCE 6 provides numerous updates that collectively allow developers to create new applications and plug-ins more efficiently, and includes powerful new workflows for combining existing software components.